Reasoning Models Can be Accurately Pruned Via Chain-of-Thought Reconstruction: Experiments

 \textbf{Run-time at smaller maximum test-time decoding length (\autoref{tab:runtime}).} To investigate whether the runtime penalties observed with pruned reasoning models are inherent to compression or primarily driven by excessive token generation, we evaluated both dense and RAC-pruned 7B models on MATH-500 under varying maximum decoding constraints of 32,768, 8,192, and 4,096 tokens.
 The runtime analysis reveals that the problematic behavior of pruned reasoning models is primarily confined to scenarios with excessive token budgets.
 At 32,768 tokens, the RAC-pruned model (40\% sparsity) exhibits the pattern documented throughout this work, maintaining reasonable accuracy (91.2\% versus 93.6\% for the dense model) but requiring longer inference time (29.1 versus 23.3 minutes) due to longer, more rambling CoT traces.
 However, this runtime penalty largely disappears at more practical token limits.
 At 8,192 tokens, the RAC-pruned model achieves nearly identical performance to the dense baseline on both accuracy (89.8\% versus 90.4\%) and runtime (10.4 versus 10.5 minutes).
 At 4,096 tokens, the pruned model actually outperforms the dense model on accuracy (83.6\% versus 82.4\%) while maintaining comparable runtime (8.6 versus 8.4 minutes).
-These results suggest that the runtime overhead from pruning manifests primarily when models are permitted to generate excessively long outputs, and that RAC-compressed models behave much more similarly to their dense counterparts when constrained to reasonable decoding lengths.
+These results suggest that the runtime overhead from pruning manifests primarily when models are permitted to generate excessively long outputs, and that RAC-compressed models behave much more similarly to their dense counterparts when constrained to reasonable decoding lengths. \paragraph{Varying the pruning algorithm (\autoref{tab:alps_wanda_pruning}).} In preceding sections we use SparseGPT as the default pruning baseline when contrasting prompt-only versus RAC calibration.
+As shown in \autoref{tab:alps_wanda_pruning}, RAC can also be used in conjunction with other LLM pruning algorithms, such as ALPS and WANDA, and provides gains that are agnostic to the pruning algorithm.
+Comparing against the SparseGPT results in \autoref{tab:qwen_math500_pruning}, we also find that ALPS is a competitive (and sometimes stronger) pruning baseline in its own right: for example, on Qwen3-1.7B at 50\% sparsity, ALPS+RAC attains $0.788$ \textsc{Math500} accuracy versus $0.648$ for SparseGPT+RAC, and on Qwen3-8B at 50\% sparsity ALPS+RAC reaches $0.940$ compared to $0.862$ for SparseGPT+RAC.
+For completeness, we report \textsc{AIME-25} benchmark results for ALPS in Table~\ref{tab:qwen_aime_pruning_alps}.
+We observe similar trends as discussed above.